 Over the past decade, and specifically in the past three years, companies have enthusiastically embraced the importance of customer experience (CX) as a strategy.
 Long gone are the days of questioning the value for business success.
 Now companies are all in.
 But despite significant investments in everything from voice of customer programs, analytics and social media, many companies see those investments not meeting the expectations that they were launched with.

-In our experiences across various industries, a common issue is that many companies continue to invest in disparate and siloed programs that are not cross functional.
+In our experiences across various industries, a common issue hindering the creation of effective customer experiences is that many companies continue to invest in disparate and siloed programs that are not cross functional.
 Each may be focused on its own improving customer experience initiatives without interoperability to those in other functions.
 Often the overall customer strategy is not clearly and consistently understood across the customer journey, nor deeply within support functions.
 In fact, support functions often do not see how their actions have any impact on customer experience, so they remain focused on cost and risk mitigation.
-In addition, it’s not always clear who owns the collective “customer experience” and customer relationshp within an organization.
+In addition, it’s not always clear who owns the collective “customer experience” and customer relationship within an organization.
 Seldom does the full executive suite see it as their job.

 To overcome this dynamic, the best companies are assigning a Chief Customer Experience officer who can cross the organizational boundaries to drive alignment and collaboration.
 Organizations that have taken the plunge, such as the Cleveland Clinic with its Chief Patient Experience Officer, see their efforts gain traction and tangible results in customer satisfaction.

 Culture also plays an enormous part in the success or failure of both initial and ongoing customer experience transformation.
 Spending on silver bullets won’t get it done.
 Companies must invest in the culture over the long term as part of a strategic approach to CX transformation.